linkelly/cat/README.md

 ## Source Mode

+In source mode, you browse through source quotes and mark them to customize the model.

 Click Next to browse through quotes.

 Click Mark to customize the model with the current quote.
 It will turn green.

 ## Generated Mode